stolostron/multicluster-observability-addon/CONTRIBUTING.md

 This MCOA supports all outputs defined in [OpenShift Documentation](https://docs.openshift.com/container-platform/latest/observability/logging/log_collection_forwarding/configuring-log-forwarding.html)([API Ref](https://github.com/openshift/cluster-logging-operator/blob/master/api/logging/v1/output_types.go#L22-L43)).
 Furthermore, since MCOA will simply ship the specified secrets together with `ClusterLogForwarder` MCOA is also able to support all authentication methods supported by `ClusterLogForwarder`.

 Note: the service account used by the `ClusterLogForwarder` deployed by MCOA is `openshift-logging/mcoa-logcollector`, this information is esential when using the AWS STS authentication.

-### Configuring User Workloads Observability Capabilities

-#### Logs Collection

-Currently the addon supports configuration to send logs either to:

-- CloudWatch: requires the auth configmap to be specified
-- Loki: requires the auth configmap, the url configmap and optionally the inject ca configmap

 ### Traces Collection